-Create an ASCII file that creates the following fields:
+• Create an ASCII file that creates the following fields:

+ASCIT THE that creates the following fields.
 NOTE All fields are mandatory and must be separated by a comma without blanks.
-Each record needs to be created on a separate line. system name The System Name is a free text description of the SAP system.
+Each record needs to be created on a separate line. em name The System Name is a free text description of the SAP system.
 Production" is an example of a System Name.
 Use the same System Name used in the Precise for SAP installation program.
 You must use the same exact name and case, as defined for this system in Precise for SAP.
-SID Indicates the SAP 3 alpha-numeric characters SID (System ID) for this user's SAP system; for example, "PRD" client Indicates the SAP client for this user; for example, "000" Define users for each client you want Precise for SAP to monitor. userid Indicates the SAP user ID for this user.
-The user ID must be in upper-case. user area Indicates the user area where this user is located.
-For example, "Ohio - Bldg1" User areas are mapped to individual locales with the Precise for SAP Locale Setting. organization Indicates the business organization for this user ID; for example,
+Indicates the SAP 3 alpha-numeric characters SID (System ID) for this user's SAP system; for example, "PRD" nt Indicates the SAP client for this user; for example, "000" Define users for each client you want Precise for SAP to monitor. id Indicates the SAP user ID for this user.
+The user ID must be in upper-case. area Indicates the user area where this user is located.
+For example, "Ohio - Bldg1" User areas are mapped to individual locales with the Precise for SAP Locale Setting. nization Indicates the business organization for this user ID; for example, "sales" - - em name t id area